 People claiming who are in legal custody

 - A person on remand can receive Housing Benefit for up to 52 weeks from the date on which the absence started

 - If they are then convicted, they will fall under the 13-week rule

 If the person claiming has a partner, we may ask the partner to claim benefit during the period of absence.
-They can be counted as being liable to pay rent while the person claiming is away.
+The partner can count as being liable to pay rent while the person claiming is away.

 People claiming who are in residential care homes

 - People who are in a residential care home to receive respite care.
 This falls under the 52-week rule

 - People who go into residential accommodation on a trial basis.
 This is to see whether they would like to make it their permanent home.
 This falls under the 13-week rule

 You must tell us immediately when you are going into residential care.

-If you decide to stay in residential care permanently, you must tell us immediately.
-We will cancel your benefit from the Sunday following the date which the decision was made.
+If you decide to stay in residential care, you must tell us immediately.
+We will cancel your benefit from the Sunday following the date of your decision.

 People claiming who are in hospital

 Hospital inpatients fall under the 52-week rule.
 You must plan to return to your usual home.
-The property must not be relet or sublet while you are away.
+While you are away, do not relet or sublet your property.